Death fold: Death effector domain (DED)

 DEDs are present on caspases and are involved in caspase activation.
 DED-containing caspases function in death receptor-induced apoptosis in mammals, but differ in insects where they are involved in NF-κB signaling and antibacterial responses.

 PYRIN

 PYRINS are the most recently discovered death-fold domain, and their functions and interactions have yet to be clearly elucidated.

 Binding and interactions

 Death-fold motifs are believed to exert their effects solely through monovalent, homotypic interactions.
 In these interactions death-folds bind to another death-fold containing domain through the same type of protein interaction domain.
 These interactions are highly specific, and there are no known interactions between different types of death-fold domains – in every known case the binding partners have homologous domain (DD-DD, CARD-CARD, DED-DED).
-The role of these homotypic interactions is thought to be self-assembly (Lahm).
+The role of these homotypic interactions is thought to be self-assembly.
 This results in large multi-subunit structures made of only one type of protein.